hewison-chris/agora-cl-docs/website/docs/advanced/switch-clients.md

 <HeaderBadgesWidget />

-This document provides guidance on moving from Prysm to a new consensus-layer client like Teku, Lighthouse, or Nimbus.
+This document provides guidance on moving from Agora-cl to a new consensus-layer client like Teku, Lighthouse, or Nimbus.

 :::danger Slashing Prevention